Mangalica: Husbandry

 The Mangalica produces too little lean meat, so it has been gradually replaced by modern domestic breeds.
 It is usually fed with a mix of wild pasture, supplemented with potatoes and pumpkins produced on the farm.

 The primary product made from this pig is sausage, usually packed in the pig's duodenum.
 The minced meat is seasoned with salt, pepper, sweet paprika, and other spices.
 It is then eaten in slices with pickled vegetables.
 The pork is also served braised with sauerkraut, potatoes, and stuffed peppers as a side dish.
 Farmers also produce smoked hams.
 The fresh meat tastes strong and juicy; the suckling pigs are much preferred for their good fresh meat qualities.

 Slaughter weight (for meat production) is generally achieved beyond 12 months of age.

 Meat from the Mangalica can be easily found in Hungary, as Hungarian farmers produce about 60,000 animals each year.

 Varieties

-There are three existing varieties of Mangalitsa, differing only in colour: "blonde", "swallow-bellied", and "red".
-The "blonde" Mangalica is blonde, the "swallow-bellied" (originally produced by crossing the Blonde Mangalica with the extinct Black Mangalica) has a blonde lower-portion of its body while the upper-portion of its body is black, and the "red" (produced by crossing the Blonde Mangalica with the Szalonta breed) is ginger-coloured.
+The three existing varieties of Mangalitsa differ only in colour - "blonde", "swallow-bellied", and "red".
+The "blonde" Mangalica is blonde, the "swallow-bellied" (originally produced by crossing the Blonde Mangalica with the extinct Black Mangalica) has a blonde lower-portion of its body, while the upper-portion of its body is black, and the "red" (produced by crossing the Blonde Mangalica with the Szalonta breed) is ginger-coloured.

 Other varieties (including "black", "wolf", and "baris") have become extinct as pure-bred forms, though their reconstruction from selective breeding of mixed varieties is being debated in Hungary.